meuniv/NovaDTC/source/requirement5.rst

 Requirement #5: Math @ Life
 ++++++++++++++++++++++++++++

-.. role:: red
+.. role:: bluetext

+I like color :bluetext:`blue`.

 Discuss with your counselor how math affects your everyday life.

 .. admonition:: Additional Challenge: